smart-fun/smartGL/DOCUMENTATION.md

                 .create();
         mSpaceship = model.toObject3D();
         mSpaceship.setScale(0.1f, 0.1f, 0.1f);  // Adjust the scale if object is too big / too small
-        mSpaceship.setPos(0, 0, -5);            // move the object behind the camera
+        mSpaceship.setPos(0, 0, -5);            // move the object in front of the camera
         renderPassObject3D.addObject(mSpaceship);
     }